 You’ll want to become well-versed in the various types of questions to include on tests and be sure (for your own sake!) that you make the tests easy to grade.
 Including variety on any test is a beneficial for you and for the students.
 If you have to cover several chapters of material, divide the test into manageable chunks.
 A good starting point is to refresh yourself by going through the book and your lesson plans for ideas.
+You can also use a free tool like HelpTeaching’s Free Test Maker which offers thousands of pre-made questions.
 Then pick out what you would like the main points of the test to be.
 You might have something like five to eight different sections on the test, depending on what you need to cover.
 Create sections that focus on vocabulary, reading comprehension, grammar, writing, and anything topical that needs to be tested.
 Once you have determined your sections, you can then decide what combination of question types you want in each section.
 You have a lot of choices here.
 Don’t stick to only one or two.
 Challenge the students and provide ways in which they can express their knowledge.

 Typical tests can include any combination of the following: